interesthing/ionic-app/README.md

 ![User](screenshots/profile.png)

-On the user page you can disconnect your account.
+On the user page you can log out.
-You can update your POIs posted.
+You can update your posted POIs.
-You can see all of your ratings posted.
+You can see all of your ratings.

 ### See POI around me

 ![Map](screenshots/map.png)

-On the map section you can see the POI around you and if you're not geolocalised, the POI in Switzerland.
+On the map section you can see the POIs around you and if you're not geolocalised, POIs that are in Switzerland globally.

 ### Filter by categories